Robert J. Dole VA Medical Center

 Low Vision Support Group

-Sharon Laughlin, CLVT, and Judy Epperson, LMSW at the Wichita Advanced Low Vision Clinic started a monthly Low Vision Support Group.
-The LV Support Group has met three times and has a large active following.
+The Wichita Advanced Low Vision Clinic started a monthly Low Vision Support Group.
+The LV Support Group has a large active following.
 They have had speakers from Kansas Talking Books and Wichita Transit Advisory Board.

 Whether your vision loss occurred slowly over time or quickly, adjusting to vision loss presents many personal challenges for you, your family and friends.
 Learning to live and function as independently as possible is difficult, takes time, and one method doesn’t work for everyone.
 Your path to independence may have twists and turns.
 The Low Vision Support Group will meet monthly to share insight with each other and gain information from speakers the group invites to help members meet their challenge to gain independence.